nct0804/Website-to-learn-German/frontend/README.md

     RightBar.tsx: Panels shown on the right side of the screen for extra information (not final version): FUN FACTS, TIPS, REWEDENDUNGEN.
     TopBar.tsx: LOGO, STATS, XP PROGRESS, and PROFILE infos (LOGO is not final, just for placeholder, still changeable)

+**`components/learning-path/`** :Learning Path

+    LearningStep.tsx: Logics for StartBubble, DetailBubble and LockedBubble CourseCard.tsx: CourseCard to choose from in HOME to learn (A1.1, A1.2, B1.1, B1.2) LessonHeader.tsx: Infos for the module (Lesson1, Title...) sticking fixed on top VerticalStep.tsx: Vertical learning path with nodes
+    StartBubble.tsx: Indicating the active node
+    DetailBubble.tsx: Infos of the clicked node

 **`components/login/`** :Login modals and authentication UIs

     LoginModal.tsx